-Workplace restoration involves investigating how a workplace functions, analyzing data to provide insight into what specific aspects of the workplace need to change and offering tangible solutions to implement.
+Workplace restoration involves investigating how a workplace functions, analyzing data to provide insight into what aspects of the workplace can change, and offering tangible solutions for implementation.

-Studies show that regularly encountering situations judged to be unethical, like employees who believe they are working in an unethical workplace, can cause a negative emotional state called "moral distress," which leads to poor mental health and limits productivity.
-Ethics consultations can assure individuals and businesses that their behaviour is ethical and improve morale and productivity.
+Studies show that regularly encountering situations perceived to be unethical can cause a negative emotional state called "moral distress," which leads to poor mental health and limits productivity.
+Ethics consultations can help individuals and businesses ensure that their behaviour is ethical, and as a result, improve morale and productivity.

 Conflict resolution skills and an understanding of ethics are essential skills for any individual or workplace.
 Julian has years of teaching these topics at institutions at the highest levels of academia to local NGOs.

 M.A, M.Sc, Q. Med.